-Mosaic theory is an approach in a financial security’s analysis that involves the analysis of a variety of resources, including public and non-public material and non-material information, to determine the underlying value of a security.
+The mosaic theory is an approach to financial security analysis that involves the analysis of a variety of resources, including public and non-public material and non-material information, to determine the underlying value of a security.

 The theory provides a more comprehensive and meticulous approach to the valuation of financial securities because it allows the inclusion of a broader range of information sources.
 At the same time, the method is extremely complicated, as it requires the integration of information that may not seem relevant to a security’s price.

-However, an analyst who relies on mosaic theory must carefully assess the information used in valuation analysis.
-Due to the fact that the method allows the use of non-public information, there is a chance that an analyst may cross the line and use the material non-public information in the analysis, which is strictly prohibited under existing securities laws.
+An analyst who relies on the mosaic theory must carefully assess the information used in valuation analysis.
+Due to the fact that the method allows the use of non-public information, there is a chance that an analyst may cross the line and use material, non-public information in the analysis, which is strictly prohibited under existing securities laws.

-In case of illegal use of material non-public information, an analyst may face the charges related to insider trading practices.
-Therefore, everyone who uses material non-public information in valuation should carefully evaluate the sources of information.
+In case of illegal use of material, non-public information, an analyst may face charges related to insider trading practices.
+Therefore, everyone who uses such information in valuation should carefully evaluate the sources of information.

-The CFA Institute recognizes mosaic theory as a valid method of a security’s analysis.
+The CFA Institute recognizes mosaic theory as a valid method of security analysis.

 Material information vs. Non-material information